luigilink/SPSTrust/README.md

 ## Description

 SPSTrust is a PowerShell script tool to configure trust Farm in your SharePoint environment.
+The script follows the documentation: [Share service applications across farms in SharePoint Server](https://learn.microsoft.com/en-us/sharepoint/administration/share-service-applications-across-farms).

 It's compatible with all supported versions for SharePoint OnPremises (2016 to Subscription Edition).